Wednesday, 21 Jan 2026

-The Battle of Culloden was fought on Wednesday April 16th 1746.
-The Prisoners’ Stone remains as a grim reminder, where Government troops shot 17 Jacobite prisoners on the day after the battle.
+The Battle of Culloden was fought on Wednesday 16 April 1746.
+The Prisoners’ Stone is a reminder of where Government troops shot 17 Jacobite prisoners the day after the battle.
+Whereas, the Lord President’s Seat is dedicated to local laird Duncan Forbes who helped the Government side.

 There is also a longer Culloden Battlefield Trail, which explores the whole battlefield area.
 Look out for the interpretive benches situated around the route.